AustenLamacraft/academic-kickstart/content/lectures/spin-models/index.md

 ## AFM case

-- Close to FM state few oscillator quanta, and harmonic approximation OK
+- Close to FM state have few oscillator quanta, and harmonic approximation OK

 - Classically, small amplitude oscillations of a nonlinear system treated may be treated as linear

-- What abouto AFM case?
+- What about AFM case?
 Make it _look_ like FM

 - Rotate every other spin through $\pi$ about the $y$ axis, so that